 For maximum flexibility, Oracle VirtualBox implements remote machine display through a generic extension interface called the VirtualBox Remote Desktop Extension (VRDE).
 The base open source Oracle VirtualBox package only provides this interface, while implementations can be supplied by third parties with Oracle VirtualBox extension packages, which must be installed separately from the base package.
-See Installing Oracle VirtualBox and Extension Packs.
+See 3.1.1 Install the Oracle VirtualBox Extension Pack on page 43.